pop-os/shell/README.md

 - As new windows are opened, they are tiled into the currently-focused window
 - Windows can be detached and retached to different areas of the tree by dragging and dropping them
 - The default tiling orientation is based on the dimensions of the window being attached to
-- The tiling orientation of the fork associated with the focused window can be altered with `Super` + `O`.
+- The tiling orientation of the fork associated with the focused window can be altered with `Super` + `o`.
 - The division of space between branches in a fork can be altered by resizing windows
   - Window resizes can be carried out with the mouse
   - Tiling mode may also be used to adjust sizes with the keyboard